rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 parent container of a type-1 section (i.e. a type-1 sectioning node).

 Note that the parent container of a type-2 section is guaranteed to exist.
-That is, because an algorithm must always treat its initial node as a type-1 sectioning node, even if that node is by definition a type-2 sectioning node.
+That is because an algorithm must always treat its initial node as a type-1 sectioning node, even if that node is by definition a type-2 sectioning node.
 Consequently, any type-2 sectioning node, that will be treated as such, will always be a descendant of the root and, as such, will always have a parent